AI for Documents: Learn the Second Key Question

 |Can you customize the data output to my structured data schema?||No.||Sure!|

 The Bottom Line

-A big shout out to our customers, because they led us through the candy store and to the development of the Semantic Layer.
+A big shout out to our customers, because they led us through the chocolate factory back to the refining process, and to the development of the Semantic Layer.
 It has proven to be incredibly useful to our customers, and importantly, it is a simple but powerful approach that works across industries.